trickstercache/trickster/docs/developer/environment/README.md

 ## Included backends

-The Compose file brings up Prometheus, InfluxDB 2.x, InfluxDB 3.x and ClickHouse alongside Grafana.
+The Compose file brings up Prometheus, InfluxDB 2.x, InfluxDB 3.x, ClickHouse, Apache Druid, MySQL, and Graphite alongside Grafana.
 Trickster's dev config registers a matching backend for each, so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.